thosgood/this-weeks-finds/markdown/101-150/week128.md

 Feynman:

 > Dick Feynman, who had earned his bachelor's degree at MIT, showed up
-> at my office door as a brash and appealing twenty-one- year-old in the
+> at my office door as a brash and appealing twenty-one-year-old in the
 > fall of 1939 because, as a new student with a teaching assistantship,
 > he had been assigned to grade papers for me in my mechanics course.
 As
 > we sat down to talk about the course and his duties, I pulled out and
 > placed on the table between us a pocket watch.
 Inspired by my
-> father's keenness for time-and- motion studies, I was keeping track
+> father's keenness for time-and-motion studies, I was keeping track
 > of how much time I spent on teaching and teaching-related activities,
 > how much on research, and how much on departmental or university
 > chores.
 This meeting was in the category of teaching-related.
 Feynman